-Breast Augmentation is a surgical procedure to enhance the size and shape of a women's breasts.
-The procedure can be performed for a number of reasons, including enhancing the body contour of a woman who, for person reasons, feels her breast size is too small.
-Breast augmentation can also be performed to correct reductions in breast volume after pregnancy, or to balance a difference in breast size.
-By inserting an implant behind each breast, Dr. Becker is able to increase a woman's bustline by one or more cup sizes.
+Breast augmentation is a surgical procedure that enhances the size and shape of a woman's breasts.
+The procedure can be performed for a number of reasons, including enhancing the body contour of a woman who, for personal reasons, feels her breasts are too small.
+Breast augmentation can also be performed to correct reductions in breast volume after pregnancy, or to balance a difference in breast sizes.
+Inserting an implant behind each breast can increase a woman's bustline by one or more cup sizes.

 Dr. Becker uses either saline or silicone implants.
-Currently, about 98 percent of breast augmentation patients at our Bismarck practice are choosing silicone.
+About 98% of breast-augmentation patients at Becker Plastic Surgery are choosing silicone.

 Breast Lift (Mastopexy)

-Age, pregnancy and weight loss can all contribute to the sagging of the breasts.
-Our breast lift procedure is performed to position the breasts higher on the chest and provide an improved shape.
+Age, pregnancy, and weight loss can all contribute to sagging of the breasts.
+Our breast lift positions the breasts higher on the chest and improves their shape.

-While a mastopexy procedure alone can make sagging breasts perky again, Dr. Becker will help you fully explore your options.
-In some cases, the breast lift procedure can be combined with a breast augmentation or a breast reduction procedure for optimum results.
+While a mastopexy alone can make sagging breasts perky again, Dr. Becker will help you fully explore your options.
+In some cases, the breast lift can be combined with a breast augmentation or a breast reduction for optimum results.

-Inverted nipples are a fairly common condition.
-They may occur on one or both breasts.
-Patients may desire correction for purely cosmetic reasons or other concerns including hygiene.
+Inverted nipples are fairly common and may occur on one or both breasts.
+Patients may desire correction for purely cosmetic reasons or other concerns, including hygiene.

-Breast reduction is a surgical procedure which reduces breast size and lifts the breasts.
-It is a procedure very frequently covered by insurance.
-If you are exploring breast reduction options, our staff will help you fully understand the results you can expect from surgery.
+Breast reduction is a surgical procedure that reduces breast size and lifts the breasts.
+It is very frequently covered by insurance.
+If you are exploring breast-reduction options, our staff will help you fully understand the results you can expect from surgery.
 The goal of this procedure is to provide relief of neck, back, and shoulder pain, shoulder grooving, and rashes beneath the breasts.

-Gynecomastia is the condition of enlarged or overdeveloped breasts that are disproportionate to a mans's body.
+Gynecomastia is enlarged or overdeveloped breasts that are disproportionate to a man's body.
 In severe cases of gynecomastia, the weight of excess breast tissue may cause the breasts to sag and stretch the areola.
-In these cases, the position and size of the areola can be surgically improved and excess skin may need to be reduced.
+In these cases, the position and size of the areola can be surgically improved and excess skin may be reduced.